xlaurahu/CorrDiffSCIL/README.md

 Create an account [HERE](https://ngc.nvidia.com/signin).

-After your account is setup, click on your profile on the top right corner, then go to `Account Settings`.
-Once you are in the `Account Settings` section, scroll down to find `API Keys` and click on Generate API Key.

-In the API Keys section, you can see all the personal keys you have created.
-Click on `Generate Personal Key` and add key details.
-Make sure you select all the services under Key Permission before it is generated.

 Copy and paste the key that only you have access to.
 NGC does not save your key values for you; if you ever lose your key, you can always generate a new API Key.

 >[!CAUTION]